 You know that you have more energy and a sharper mind in the mornings, so you try to keep it free of meetings and focus on challenging tasks.

 When it’s necessary you are open to doing overtime, but you also understand that it’s important to take rest and recover after (you know your balance).
+6) Knows how and when to ask for things that are essential for them to feel empowered and supported.

 7) Is receptive to constructive criticism and uses it to gain more control over their performance.